 Notice of Federal Funding Availability

-SALT LAKE CITY – Applications for the following U.S. Department of Housing and Urban Development (HUD) programs will be accepted on October 7th:
+SALT LAKE CITY – Applications for the following U.S. Department of Housing and Urban Development (HUD) fiscal year 2021-2022 programs will be announced at a future date, but will be sometime in the fall of 2020.

 - Community Development Block Grant (CDBG)